 In recent years, the majority of the financial marketplace has moved online, thanks to regulation crowdfunding.
 Entrepreneurs can now tap into their social networks, to showcase their business plans, ideas and pitch decks to raise capital.
 Investors like you and I are now able to receive equity in these startups.
+Successful crowdfunded companies are a “proven jobs engine” which on average, can create and support a total of 54 direct and indirect jobs.

 Year one: A success